 If you’re reading this, you probably either want to go to college or are already there.
 But…why?
 Why go to college?
 What’s most important to you about the college experience?
 It’s okay, you don’t have to answer right now—these students have some ideas for you.
+(New student stories added in 2017!)

 Overall, students were more worried about paying for college than anything else (no big surprise there), but they also said higher education was important for age-old reasons like expanding their world-view by meeting new people, challenging themselves, and just learning all they could.
 But this was balanced with practical stuff like gaining real-world skills and experience, along with networking and career support.
 Only one person said getting good grades was the most important part of going to college.

 How do your college priorities stack up?
+What's most important to you?

 What’s most important about college to these students?